Extiri/extiri-web/README.md

 It uses SvelteKit, TailwindCSS and DaisyUI.
 It is set to be deployed using Vercel.

+# Security

+2 vulnerabilities of moderate (CVE-2023-23936) and high (CVE-2023-24807) severity were detected in undici, extiri-web's dependency.
+Commit c8ce7a06c2a10b250bbf4c997cd40845da5579a1 updated undici to a patched version.
+It is recommended not to use versions before this commit.

 ## Developing

 Once you've acquired and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: